Config

 See rebound documentation for explanation of the integrator's settings.

-• integration.tmax (int): the end of the integration.
+• tmax/INTEGRATION_TMAX (int): the end of the integration.
 Please note that rebound does not use years as time steps but years divided into 2π.
-Therefore, if you want to integrate for 1000 years, the value integration.tmax should be set to 1000*2π ~ 6283.
+Therefore, if you want to integrate for 1000 years, the value INTEGRATION_TMAX should be set to 1000*2&pi; ~ 6283.
 By default, 628319 (approx. 100000 years).
+Note that you can integrate backwards.
+In this case, INTEGRATION_TMAX can be set to -628319.

 Access to the parameters of rebound